Towards Accelerated Model Training via Bayesian Data Selection: Experiment

 \subsection{Analysis of the Properties of the Selected Data}

 In this section, we analyze the characteristics of the data selected by our method and compare it with existing works. \cref{fig:noise_vis} displays the proportion of selected data points with label noise, and it is evident that data selected by our method has the lowest label noise.
-We also investigate whether our method prioritizes redundant data, defined as those that have already been correctly classified by the training model~\cite{mindermann2022prioritized}.
-As depicted in \cref{fig:redundant_vis}, both our method and RHO-LOSS select significantly fewer redundant data points compared to uniform sampling.
-And, our method is slightly better.
+We also investigate whether our method prioritizes redundant data, defined as those having already been correctly classified by the training model~\cite{mindermann2022prioritized}.
+As depicted in \cref{fig:redundant_vis}, both our method and RHO-LOSS select significantly fewer redundant data points than uniform sampling, and our method is slightly better.

-\subsection{Ablation Studies.}
+\subsection{Ablation Studies}

 In this section, we conduct ablation studies on model architecture, zero-shot predictor, and some critical hyper-parameters (e.g., $\alpha$, $n_e$).